Lanivet: Industry

 In the adjacent hills, tin and iron extraction ceased in (or just before) 1878, and all that was left of the industry was one or two tin-stamps.

+Cornish wrestling

+There were Cornish wrestling tournaments, for prizes, held in the meadow behind the Lanivet Inn and at the "Green" in Lanivet for centuries.

 Thomas Hardy connection

 Thomas Hardy came to Lanivet in August 1872 to visit the home of Emma Gifford where he was introduced to her parents at Kirland House.
 He wrote a poem in the same year entitled Near Lanivet.